flora515/sarcasm-project-report/README.md

 ![feature analysis](figures/linguistic_features.png)

 In the sarcastic comments, we found a higher mean sentiment incongruity score and a higher mean emphatic punctuation density compared to the non-sarcastic comments.
-These results indicate that the classification worked well enough to find expected differences in two main characteristics of sarcastic texts.
+Finding these expected differences in two main characteristics of sarcastic texts suggests that the sarcasm detection worked.

 These were characteristic expressions for the sarcastic comments in the dataset: